 The Masters Review selects The Light of Luna Park as one of its thirteen most anticipated books publishing in the second half of 2021.

 See The Light of Luna Park on Paperback Paris’ list of “Rediscover, Reimagine, Reinvent: 29 New Historical Fiction Books to Shelve in Summer 2021.”

 See The Light of Luna Park on Celadon Books’ list of “The Most Anticipated Debut Novels of 2021.”

-Bookstr interviews Addison Armstrong on her debut novel.
+Bookstr interviews me on my debut novel.

 The Light of Luna Park is available for pre-order from Penguin’s website!

 Dutch rights to The Light of Luna Park sell to Tomas Kruijer at House of Books (The Netherlands) at auction.